eddyystop/first-page-loader/README.md

 For example, you can download jQuery using script async without delaying rendering of the first page.
-You can download any jQuery dependencies once the page is rendered.
+You can then download any modules dependant on jQuery once the page is rendered.
 The result is that your page will be fully ready sooner.

 ```js